 As a nonprofit consumer advocacy organization, we get many inquiries that involve the TSA.
 Typically, these are complaints from passengers who believe the TSA mistreated them during their travels (What you need to know about that SSSS stamp on your boarding pass, She didn’t have TSA PreCheck.
 Here’s what happened next)

 In most cases, I recommend writing a polite email to the TSA using our contacts.
+And in worse case scenarios, a passenger can escalate a complaint to the Department of Homeland Security’s Traveler Redress Inquiry Program (DHS-TRIP).
 However, since I know from experience that it can take weeks or even months to get an official response, I knew this would not be useful to Harkess’ plight.
 I needed to find a more expeditious route to a real person at the TSA.

 And soon I found the answer.